GeorgePearse/ImageComposer/README.md

 # ImageComposer
 Package to simplify creating simple synthetic image pytorch datasets for model training.

-NB: Possible that BlenderProc offers all this in a much more powerful way.
+**NB**: Possible that BlenderProc offers all this in a much more powerful way.
 I just couldn't get it going on my laptop and wanted to start experimenting.
+But, from what I can tell, I don't think it does.

 You specify the background and foreground objects, range of feasible positions, and the package does the rest.